switcherapi/switcher-gitops/README.md

 ![Switcher API: Cloud-based Feature Flag API](https://github.com/switcherapi/switcherapi-assets/blob/master/logo/switcherapi_grey.png)

 # About
-**Switcher GitOps** is Domain Snapshot Orchestrator for Switcher API.
-It allows you to manage your feature flags and configurations in a GitOps manner.
-It is a simple and easy way to manage your feature flags and configurations in a versioned manner.
+**Switcher GitOps** is used to orchestrate Domain Snapshots for Switcher API.
+It allows managing feature flags and configurations lifecycle.

-# Features
+- Manages Switchers with GitOps workflow (repository as a source of truth)
-- Manage Switchers with GitOps managed environment
+- Repository synchronization allows integrated tools such as Switcher API Management and Switcher Slack App to work in sync
-- Auto Sync enables a fully integrated environment with Switcher API Management, Slack App and GitOps working simultaneously
+- Flexible settings allow to define the best workflow for your ecosystem

 # Integrated tests